Jamie-Watson/GNG2101-AssetInventory/django_backend/backend/README.txt

 ------------------------------------------------------------------------------

-TO RUN BACKEND SERVER (will try to figure out how to make it not local):
+TO RUN BACKEND SERVER (need to run to be able to login and stuff):
   - first, make sure you have virtual environment activated and have downloaded all dependencies
   - in command prompt, traverse to <xxx>/django_backend/backend directory
   - run: py manage.py runserver